 \subsection{How Open is an Open-set Classification?}

-We propose \textit{Openness} as a measure to quantify the openness of a classification scenario ($S_\mathcal{D}$). \begin{definition}(Openness) { It measures the ratio of labels that are unseen in training but encountered in prediction from all labels of the dataset $\mathcal{D}$. \textit{Openness} is defined as follows:
+We propose \textit{Openness} to quantify the openness of a classification scenario ($S_\mathcal{D}$). \begin{definition}(Openness) { It measures the ratio of labels that are unseen in training but encountered in prediction to all the labels of the dataset $\mathcal{D}$.
+Formally:

 }\end{definition} \textit{Openness} is defined in ${\rm I\!R}^+$.
-An \textit{openness} value of 0 means that it is a closed-set classification scenario, otherwise it is an open-set classification.
-Theoretically, the value of \textit{openness} can be even $+\infty$ meaning an infinite set of possibilities.
+An \textit{openness} of 0 means that it is a closed-set classification, otherwise it is an open-set classification.
+Theoretically, the value of \textit{openness} can be even $+\infty$ which means an infinite set of possibilities.
 However, in practical cases, the number of test labels can usually be delimited.
-In our experiments, \textit{openness} $\in [0,1[$, since the open-set classification will be simulated from a benchmark dataset were all possible labels are known, $i.e.,$ $\mid\mathcal{L}\mid$ = $\mid$\textit{TrainingLabels}$\mid$ + $\mid$\textit{UnseenLabels}$\mid$.
-An \textit{openness} of 1 means that $\mid$\textit{TrainingLabels}$\mid$ = 0 corresponding to a clustering context which is out of the scope of this work.
+In our experiments, \textit{openness} $\in [0,1[$, where the open-set classification will be simulated from a dataset were all possible labels are known, $i.e.,$ $\mid\mathcal{L}\mid$ = $\mid$\textit{TrainingLabels}$\mid$ + $\mid$\textit{UnseenLabels}$\mid$.
+An \textit{openness} of 1 means that $\mid$\textit{TrainingLabels}$\mid$ = 0.
+This corresponds to a clustering context which is out of the scope of this work.